 Gone are the days of lengthy planning and implementation.
 The cloud has made it possible to innovate and scale quickly.
-Head of Innovation, Rahul Subramaniam, explains why.
+Our Head of Innovation, Rahul Subramaniam, explains why.

 We are living in a golden age of innovation, and innovation is now easier than ever.
 At the beginning of my career as a software developer, if you wanted to start a new project or implement a new idea, you had to spend months, if not years, building the underlying infrastructure from scratch.
 Today, a lot of the underlying infrastructure is already built and available on the web.
 Companies like Amazon, Google, and Microsoft are creating services that make it easy to get straight to your value proposition’s core.